What is a VPN on iPhone? Your simple guide to iOS privacy

 5. Why use a VPN on your iPhone?
 Key benefits for iOS users

-Okay, so a VPN integrates nicely with your iPhone, but why use a VPN on iPhone in the first place?
-What specific benefits of VPN on iPhone make it a smart addition, even with Apple's strong focus on security?
+Okay, so a VPN integrates nicely with your iPhone, but why use a VPN on an iPhone in the first place?
+What specific benefits of VPN on iPhone make it a smart addition, even with Apple’s strong focus on security?

-As an iPhone user myself, I’ve found that a VPN doesn't just replicate existing protections; it adds distinct layers of security and freedom.
-Let's explore what does a VPN do on an iPhone to truly secure your iPhone with a VPN and enhance your iPhone's internet security VPN.
+As an iPhone user myself, I’ve found that a VPN doesn’t just replicate existing protections; it adds distinct layers of protection and freedom.
+Let’s explore what does a VPN do on an iPhone to truly secure your iPhone with a VPN and enhance your iPhone’s internet security VPN.

 Here are some of the primary advantages you’ll experience: